Vietnam Championship Series

-The Vietnam Championship Series (VCS) is a professional League of Legends esports league run by Riot Games and Garena.
+The Vietnam Championship Series (VCS) is a professional League of Legends esports league run by Riot Games and VNG Games, a subsidiary of VNG Corporation since 2022 after Garena stopped publishing League of Legends and its major competitions in Vietnam.
 From 2013 to 2017, the VCS was a tier below Garena Premier League (GPL).
 In 2018, the VCS broke away from the GPL and became a separate tier one league.
-The Vietnamese teams have the opportunity to participate directly in international events of League of Legends organized by Riot Games without having to participate in the GPL.
+In 2025, the VCS returned to being a tier two league, sitting below the newly created League of Legends Championship Pacific (LCP).
+The Vietnamese teams had the opportunity to participate directly in international events of League of Legends organized by Riot Games before then.

 History

 2012–2013

 Before changing the name to the Vietnam Championship Series tournament that once named the Glorious Arena.
 Over 4 seasons from mid 2012 to the end of 2013 the tournament saw the dominance of Saigon Jokers with 3 times of champion and once champion of Full Louis.
 By the end of 2013, it was changed to Vietnam Championship Series.

 2013–2015

 The first tournament was held in 2013 with the name Vietnam Championship Series without qualifying, the participating teams were invited by Vietnam Esports and the total prize value of the first tournament was VND 200,000,000.
 From the third season, the tournament starts with qualifiers and names are also changed to Vietnam Championship Series (VCS A) to distinguish them from the qualifying tournament of Vietnam Championship Series B (VCS B).
 In 2014, sponsored by Dell, the name of the prize was named Dell Championship Serie A (DCS A).

 In 2015, the number of teams participating in VCS A was increased to 16 teams, playing in a round robin format with two turns (first and second round) scoring according to the Bo1 format.
 The team with the most points will be crowned champion.
 Saigon Fantastic Five has won the VCS A championship in spring 2015 and then the GPL spring 2015, becoming the first Vietnamese team to win the GPL.